uvmcs120f2022/Graphics-Starter/README.md

 * Change the color of the quad by modifying the call to `glColor3f`.
     * What is the range of values for each part of the color?
+      * 0 to 1
 * Move the quad down and to the right by 50 pixels.
     * Is the positive x direction left or right?
+      * goes right
     * Is the positive y direction up or down?
+      * positive goes up
 * Make each vertex a different color by adding calls to `glColor3f` before each call to `glVertex2i`.
     * Describe the quad's appearance.
+      * it's a gradient effect
 * Swap the third and fourth coordinates of the quad.
     * What does it look like?
+      * it looks like two triangles, or one corner was folded over to the opposite side.

 Besides GL_QUADS, there are many other shape options:
 * Draw a new shape using GL_TRIANGLES (3 coordinates instead of 4).
     * Put six coordinates instead of 3.
 What happens?
+      * two triangles are created but connected
 * Draw a new shape using GL_TRIANGLE_STRIP.
     * If you add a vertex n to a triangle strip (where n >= 3), which two vertices does it connect to?
+      * it connects the previous vertices.

 ![Image of GL_TRIANGLE_STRIP](triangle_strip.png)